The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 PCS Moving Checklist

-1. Prepare for the Move.
+1. Prepare for the Move

 Most service members who have gone through these types of moves will likely recommend you start planning for it as soon as you get your orders.
 Some people have a few months’ notice while others just get a few weeks’, but no matter how long you have to prepare, you’ll want to hit the ground running.
 How exactly?

-Contact the Transportation Office.
+Contact the Transportation Office

 One of the first things you should do is contact your service branch’s transportation office.
 There, you’ll receive a relocation briefing, and you can let them know if you plan to do a PPM or a full-service move.
 You’ll also learn about your weight allowances, entitlements, whether or not you can use a Government Travel Charge Card, and if you are approved for advances on your entitlements.

-Determine Your Moving Schedule.
+Determine Your Moving Schedule

-If you’re planning a PPM move, you’ll want to go ahead and reach out to moving and storage container companies, if that’s something you’re considering.
+If you’re planning a PPM, you’ll want to go ahead and reach out to moving and storage container companies, if that’s something you’re considering.
 Likewise, if you’d prefer to do the full-service military move, your transportation office will find military-contracted movers and contact you with the movers’ information and available moving dates.

 Pro Tip: Get your moving dates nailed down as soon as possible, especially if you’ll be moving during peak summer months or you need to arrange an OCONUS (outside the continental U.S.) move that involves flights and overseas housing.
 If this applies to you, make sure you also research some important tips for moving outside the country with your family or pets.

-Create a Moving Binder.
+Create a Moving Binder

 Next, you’ll want to start preparing a moving binder, which will hold all the important information and documents you’ll need to help you through the move, including: